janpetzold/knowledge-report/README.md

 ## TODOs

 - [x] externalize feed URLs to .env
-- [ ] add title of article to report
+- [x] add title of article to report
 - [ ] add sample report to /examples
-- [ ] add mail sending
+- [x] add mail sending
 - [ ] eliminate identical headers/tails of articles before analysis
-- [ ] ignore posts older than 12 months as additional safety net
+- [x] ignore posts older than 12 months as additional safety net
+- [x] add feeds and prompt to the mail as "backup"